schell/renderling/NOTES.md

 ## pros

 * sharing code on CPU and GPU
+  - sanity testing GPU code on CPU using regular tests
 * it's Rust
   - using cargo and Rust module system
   - expressions!